cyborgoat/data-inference-machine-learning/assignment_4/junxiaog-Junxiao Guo-DIAMLassignment4.md

 <center>Programming Language: Python</center></br>
 <center>Libraries used: csv, pandas, matplotlib, scipy, sklearn, RegscorePy, Datetime</center></br>
 <div style="page-break-after: always;"></div>

 ## Question 1: Linear regression with one explanatory variable
 ---

-- Regression Model Result:  $$Y = 0.09324143X + 0.00404784$$
+- **Regression Model Result**:  $$Y = 0.09324143X + 0.00404784$$
-- Correlation Coefficients: 0.026551295701909897
+- **Correlation Coefficients**: 0.026551295701909897
-- What Does the result tell us:
+- **What Does the result tell us**: Since the Correlation Coefficient is very positively small, the result tells us that the FTSE index monthly return does not have a strong relationship between FTSE100 index
+- **Hypothesis test to back up**: I used 2 Sample T-test to test the null hypothesis, the result of t-statistics is:
+  - statistic=0.011406194343330636
-- Hypothesis Used:
+  - p-value=0.9909030401555481
+  - With low t-statistic and a p-value above significance for test, the null hypothesis is accepted.

 ## Question 2: Linear regression with multiple explanatory variables

 ---

-a) Calculate the corrrealtion coefficients of the aforementioned variables.
+a) Calculate the correlation coefficients of the aforementioned variables.
 ```
 ********* Correlation coefficients of the variables *********
                Apps    Enroll  Outstate  Top10perc  Top25perc